Snickerdoodles are one of my absolute favorite cookies! I love how such a simple cookie can be such a big hit for a crowd!

 - In a small bowl, combine the granulated sugar and ground cinnamon for the topping and mix together well.

-- Roll the cookie dough into balls, a little less than 1/4 cup in size (I use a 1/4 cup measuring cup and don't fill it quite all the way).
+- Roll the cookie dough into balls, about 3 TBSP in size.
 Roll the dough balls in the cinnamon-sugar and then place on a parchment lined baking sheet, about 10-12 cookies per sheet.
-Flatten the dough balls out slightly to about 1/2" thick (they will not spread much in the oven so flattening is necessary).
+Flatten the dough balls out slightly to about 1/2" thick.
 Sprinkle more cinnamon sugar over each cookie if desired.

 - Store the cooled cookies in an airtight container at room temperature for 3-4 days.
 They will become crispy if not stored in an airtight container.